plone/volto/docs/source/recipes/creating-project.md

     yarn start
     ```

-    This starts the development server, and compiles and serves the app at http://localhost:3000.
+    This starts the development server, which compiles the project code, and when done, it serves the app at http://localhost:3000.